Linueks/Fys4411-Variational-Monte-Carlo/README.md

 ##### Windows
 Compilation of the project using Windows is still an open question to me, but please include a pull-request if you've got an example.
 CMake should be OS-independent, but `make` does not work on Windows.

-### Completing the missing parts ##
-Here follows a suggestion for how you can work to complete the missing parts of the code:
-- Start by implementing the Gaussian wave function: Write the evaluate function.
-Assume for now that the number of particles is always one, and the number of dimensions is always 1.
-Next, compute the Laplacian analytically, and implement the double derivative function.
-- Secondly, use the Random class (or your own favorite random number generator, should you have one) to implement the missing part of the setupInitialState part of the RandomUniform class.
-Note that this should be pretty straight forward and simple.
-- Next, implement the metropolisStep function in the System class.
-Implement also the small missing part of the runMetropolisSteps function.
-- Now, the last big thing needed is to implement the energy calculation.
-This is done by the Hamiltonian sub-class HarmonicOscillator.
-Here you will have to use the Laplacian you calculated for the wave function earlier.
-- Now the code should be functioning and you should see (somewhat) reasonable results.
-Try to set the oscillator frequency to 1 and calculate analytically the energy of the oscillator.
-Recall the form of the ground state wave function of the harmonic oscillator, and set the parameter alpha accordingly.
-What is the resulting energy?
-- If this energy is NOT correct, the last bit missing is to take a look at the computeAverages function in the Sampler class.
-What is missing here?